davatron5000/Lettering.js/README.md

 ## Best Practices &amp; Kerning
 We've found this to be a pretty quick and elegant solution to create typographical CSS3 posters.
 It's also a great solution for really custom type headings, while keeping the text selectable.

+You can create kerning pairs using the following CSS syntax as a guide:

+	.char-A + .char-V,
+	.char-V + .char-A { margin-left: -0.1em; }
+	.char-T + .char-o { margin-left: -0.1em; }

 ### Best Practices
 Be smart and use sparingly.
 You'll probably break your browser if you try to wrap every letter on your page in a `span` tag, so don't do that.
 Look to use this in your Headings, Blockquotes, Asides, etc.